 Definition

-Undirected (adjective): not guided, controlled, or aimed toward a particular goal or outcome; lacking specific direction or leadership.
+Undirected (adjective): not guided, controlled, or aimed toward a particular goal or outcome; lacking specific direction, leadership, or structured intent.

 Etymology

 The word ‘undirected’ is formed from the prefix un- (meaning “not”) and the past participle directed, from Latin dirigere, meaning “to guide or align.”
-It entered English usage around the 17th century.
+The adjective entered English usage around the 17th century, following the growth of “-ed” participle forms used to describe conditions or states.

 Example Sentences

-• The protest was loud but undirected, lacking a clear demand.
+- The protest was loud but undirected, with no single clear demand.

-• Without a plan, their efforts remained undirected and ineffective.
+- Without a written timeline, their efforts remained undirected and inefficient.

 Undirected Synonyms